ChickenKyiv/awesome-git-article/docs/docs/slides2/indexG.md

 If it’s a new project, you can initialize an empty repository.

-Otherwise, you’ll need to import an existing Git or SVN repository.
+Otherwise, you’ll need to import an existing Git repository.

 Central repositories should always be bare repositories (they shouldn’t have a working directory), which can be created as follows: